Estimated Reading Time: 5 Minutes

 Don’t step into a rain gutter or ditch full of water; you don’t know how deep those can be here.

 Please don’t park your car in a rain ditch either; your vehicle could disappear in it when it starts raining.

 9. Under a tree

 Don’t hide from the rain under a tree; we have a lot of lightning in our country The Meteorological Institute of Costa Rica reports over 20 million lightning strikes annually.

 10. Slippery road

 When it starts raining, and you are driving, drive VERY carefully in the first 10 minutes of the rain because the road will be VERY slippery (don’t go crazy after those 10 minutes, though, and say it’s my fault).
 Roads become slippery with the oil from the exhaust that the tailpipes of trucks and buses expel.

 If you live in a rural area where snakes are common, be aware that as soon as it starts raining, any snakes in the area will look for a dry and warm place and try to get into the house.

 You will have more bugs trying to get into your house to stay dry, like mosquitos, spiders, and ants.
 Keep the window screens closed and the sugar in the fridge.
-Get rid of old tires, and other garbage in your yard that can accumulate water and attract mosquitos.
+Get rid of old tires and garbage in your yard that can accumulate water and attract mosquitos.
 Be aware of dengue.